Concept for testing accessibility

 Objective:

-Steps to check accessibility:
+Steps for checking accessibility:

 1. preparation